Pico/mPython – smart car DIY

 • as low as possible, so it needs less CPU time,

-• as low as possible, so measurement resolution is good enough (encoders counting integers, not floats),
+• as low as possible, so measurement resolution is good enough,

 • as high as possible, control loop has a quick response,